 Compared to the Competition

 Comparing credit card offers is the best way to find the best deal.
 And this case is no different.
-Whether you're interested in a no annual fee credit card for fair credit or the best low interest card on the market, there are lots of alternatives worth considering.
-Below, you can see how some of the most popular options compare to the USAA Rate Advantage Visa Platinum®.
+Whether you're interested in a no annual fee credit card for good credit or the best low interest card on the market, there are lots of alternatives worth considering.
+Below, you can see how some of the most popular options compare to the USAA® Rate Advantage Visa Platinum® Card.

 The Amex EveryDay® Credit Card from American Express

 Citi® Double Cash Card – 18 month BT offer

 Capital One® Platinum Credit Card

 |Rewards Bonus||N/A||10,000 points||N/A||N/A|

 |Rewards Rate||N/A||1 - 2 points / $1||2% Cash Back||N/A|